exercism/v3/languages/javascript/concepts/nullability/about.md

-## Nullability

 Null is a primitive value, used to represent an intentional absence of an object value.

 ```javascript
 var person = null;